nickisnoble/workco/README.md

 # Work & Co

 This is an application of sorts to [Work & Co](http://work.co).
-I decided I was going to ruthlessly copy the design of their site, but where they used React I used no JavaScript at all (save for analytics).
+I decided I was going to copy the design of their site, but where they used React I used no JavaScript at all (save for analytics).
 Because apparently I'm a masochist.

 I hope they find this act of theft flattering.